notgiven688/webminerpool/README.md

 # Is RandomX supported?

-No. At the moment there is no effient way to implement this in the browser.
+No. At the moment there is no efficient way to implement this in the browser.

 The strategy is to rely on coins which are more easily mined in the browser.
 Pools like moneroocean.stream let you mine them in direct exchange for Monero.